 Recovering from a flood

 - Take care if you must go into flood water.
-There could be hidden dangers like sharp objects, raised manhole covers and pollution.
+There could be hidden dangers such as live electricity cables, sharp objects, raised manhole covers and pollution.
+Also water may be deeper than it first appears.

 - Ring your insurance company and register your claim.
 Take photos or videos before you start cleaning and make a list of everything that has been damaged.